 Ecological Archives provides long-term accessibility and maintenance of data papers.
 Because data papers are intended to facilitate secondary data use and analysis, periodic updates to the data sets are allowed (and encouraged).
 Due to the financial liability of long-term hosting and maintenance, ESA charges a one-time fee of $250 at publication for data papers.
-There is no length limit for data papers and no charge for file size as long as files stay under 10MB (uncompressed).
+Additional charges apply if the file sizes are deemed excessively large.
+There is no length limit for data papers.

 Two parts: data and metadata

 Data should be logically and consistently formatted.
 Our primary goal is to ensure that your files will be accessible and legible to every user, on every platform, for the forseeable future - as such, we avoid posting files in a proprietary format.
 The most commonly submitted proprietary format submitted are Excel (.xls) files - we do not accept Excel files for posting to Ecological Archives.
 Excel spreadsheets should be converted to a plain text format, such as comma-separated values (.csv) or tab-delimited ASCII text (.txt).
 Software should be submitted both as source code and compiled (executable) code.
 Submitting compiled code without accompanying source code is not acceptable.